Moluno-xiii/todo-js/README.md

 ﻿# ToDo Application

-This is a ToDo application built with HTML, CSS, and Vanilla JavaScript.
-It includes functionalities to add, delete, undo delete, and edit tasks.
+This is a ToDo application inspired by [google tasks](https://assistant.google.com/tasks)

 ## Features
 - Add tasks